SAKSHAM-73/IBM-DataSci-Coursera/README.md

 The most recent version of this document, the presentation and supporting materials can be found at <https://github.com/SAKSHAM-73/IBM-DataSci-Coursera>.

-### Slides

-The most recent version of the [Winning Space Race with Data Science presentation](./WinningSpaceRaceWithDataScience.pdf) can be found here in [PDF](./WinningSpaceRaceWithDataScience.pdf) or [PowerPoint](./WinningSpaceRaceWithDataScience.pptx) format.

 ### Grading Criteria